wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    The expected response include "Success!
 Enabled the database secrets engine at: lob_a/workshop/database/

    Vault's Database secrets engine dynamically generates credentials (username and password) for many databases.

-In this challenge, you will configure the database secrets engine you enabled in the previous challenge on the path lob_a/workshop/database to work with the local instance of the MySQL database.
-We use a specific path rather than the default "database" to illustrate that multiple instances of the database secrets engine could be configured for different lines of business that might each have multiple databases.
+   Configure the database secrets engine you enabled (above) on the path lob_a/workshop/database to work with the local instance of the MySQL database.
+Use a specific path rather than the default "database" to illustrate that multiple instances of the database secrets engine could be configured for different lines of business that might each have multiple databases.

 1. Configure the Database Secrets Engine on the Vault server.